-The expenditure on vegetation corridor clearance and other vegetation management costs are included in the tree trimming (excluding hazard trees) expenditure line.
-Endeavour Energy's systems do not capture data on 'vegetation corridor clearance'.
-'Other vegetation management costs' include data analytics for ongoing research and development in the vegetation management area.
+- The expenditure on vegetation corridor clearance and other vegetation management costs are included in the tree trimming (excluding hazard trees) expenditure line. - Endeavour Energy's systems do not capture data on 'vegetation corridor clearance'. - 'Other vegetation management costs' include data analytics for ongoing research and development in the vegetation management area. - Costs where no depot known are attributed evenly across all depots. - Ground clearance estimated at 10% of total tree trimming costs. - Inspection estimated at 10% of total tree trimming costs.

-An adjustment of \$40,305.98 was made to reconcile costs to the AER Totex cube as instructed by finance.
 The information in table 2.7.2 was already prepared and reported in the Annual Financial Statements for each year of the reported periods and the information has been transposed from the final Annual Financial Statements (rather than being re-performed).